flash-ultra/Javascript-Revolution/README.md

 ### Abstract classes, private methods and variables, inheritance in JavaScript?

-This is a very old library i wrote to provide exactly that.
+This is a very very very old library i wrote to provide exactly that.
 Have fun exploring and let me know what you think about it.

 ```
 _class("A", {